raspishake/rsudp/README.md

 5. Alarm - an earthquake/sudden motion alert configured to run some code in the event of a recursive STA/LTA alarm trigger, complete with bandpass filter capability
 6. AlertSound - a thread that plays a MP3 audio file when the alarm is triggered

 `rsudp` is written in Python but requires no coding knowledge to run.
-Simply go to your Shake's web front end, point a UDP data cast at your computer's local IP address, and watch as the data rolls in.
+Simply follow the instructions to install the software, go to your Shake's web front end, point a UDP data cast at your computer's local IP address, start rsudp from the command line, and watch as the data rolls in.

 ## Notes about `rsudp`